ASMP New England and AIGA Boston are excited to bring award-winning editorial and advertising photographer Chris Buck to Boston.

 Buck has won multiple awards, including being the first recipient of the Arnold Newman Portrait Prize in 2007.
 His first book, Presence: The Invisible Portrait (2012) was a collection of celebrity photos in which the famous sitters are present, but not visible.
 Kathy Ryan, Photo Director for The New York Times Magazine, called it a “crazy subversive book.”
 His 30-year retrospective, Uneasy: Chris Buck Portraits 1986-2016, is set for release February 2017.

 His other series work includes Chris Buck’s Chris Buck (portraits of other people sharing his full name), Gentlemen’s Club (portraits of exotic dancer’s boyfriends), and Likeness (pictures of a 10 inch 3-D photograph of himself).

 He spends much of his free time with his wife Michelle and daughter Olive.
 He takes his martinis dry, with a twist.

-Photography by Chris Buck
+Graphic by: Michael Coleman, Photography by: Chris Buck